ayam04/Music-Recommendation-System-Using-Facial-Recognition-/README.md

 ### Credits

-- This application was developed by [Your Name].
+- This application was developed by Ayamullah Khan.
 - The deep learning model is based on [source link to the model].
 - Haarcascade classifier for face detection is obtained from [source link to Haarcascade XML].
-- This app uses the Flask framework [link to Flask].

 ### Contact

-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact ayamullahkhan04@gmail.com.

 ### License